shiana-khehra/Share-your-Secrets/README.txt

 The user has to create an account and the login details are stored in a MongoDB database.

-For authentication and security, passwords are encrytped using an npm package called mongoose-encryption.
+For authentication and security, Passport.js is used to add cookies and sessions as well as it also hashes and salts a password.